Titans have NFL's first COVID-19 outbreak, with 8 positives

+The outbreak threatened to jeopardize the Titans' game this weekend against the Pittsburgh Steelers and posed the first significant in-season test to the league's coronavirus protocols.

-The NFL issued a statement Tuesday saying both the Titans and Minnesota Vikings suspended in-person activities following the test results.
-The Titans beat the Vikings 31-30 in Minneapolis on Sunday.
+The NFL issued a statement Tuesday saying both the Titans and Minnesota Vikings suspended in-person activities Tuesday following the Titans' test results.
+The Titans beat the Vikings 31-30 in Minneapolis last weekend.

-“Both clubs are working closely with the NFL and the NFLPA, including our infectious disease experts, to evaluate close contacts, perform additional testing and monitor developments,” the NFL said.
+“Both clubs are working closely with the NFL and the NFLPA, including our infectious disease experts, to evaluate close contacts, perform additional testing and monitor developments,” the league said.

-A person familiar with situation told The Associated Press the eight test results were all confirmed positives, making this the first COVID-19 outbreak of the NFL season in Week 4.
+A person familiar with situation told The Associated Press the eight test results were all confirmed positives, making this the first outbreak since the season began on Sept 10.
 The person spoke to the AP on condition of anonymity because of health privacy regulations.

-The Titans (3-0) are scheduled to host the Pittsburgh Steelers (3-0) on Sunday in a matchup of two of the league's seven remaining undefeated teams.
-With the Titans not able to practice until Saturday at the earliest, when that game might be played is unknown.
+The Titans (3-0) are scheduled to host the Steelers (3-0) on Sunday in a matchup of two of the league's seven remaining undefeated teams.
+With the Titans unable to practice until Saturday at the earliest, when that game might be played is unknown.

 “All decisions will be made with health and safety as our primary consideration,” the NFL said.
 “We will continue to share updates as more information becomes available.”